 - 2. This Prudential Standard applies to all authorised deposit-taking institutions (ADIs), subject to paragraph 3 of this Prudential Standard. - 3.
-This Prudential Standard does not apply to: - (a) a foreign ADI, which must, however, be subject to comparable capital adequacy standards in its home country; or - (b) a purchased payment facility provider (PPF provider). - 4.
+This Prudential Standard does not apply to: - (a) a foreign ADI; or - (b) a purchased payment facility provider. - 4.
 A reference to an ADI in this Prudential Standard, unless otherwise indicated, is a reference to: - (a) an ADI on a Level 1 basis; and - (b) a group of which an ADI is a member on a Level 2 basis. - 5.
 If an ADI to which this Prudential Standard applies is: - (a) the holding company for a group, the ADI must ensure that the requirements in this Prudential Standard are met on a Level 2 basis, where applicable; or - (b) a subsidiary of an authorised non-operating holding company (authorised NOHC), the authorised NOHC must ensure that the requirements in this Prudential Standard are met on a Level 2 basis, where applicable. - 6.
-This Prudential Standard commences on 1 January 2022.
+This Prudential Standard commences on 1 January 20273.